AngelCruzL/spring-microservices/README.md

 - Communicate java microservices with feign client
 - Use GitHub actions to dockerize spring boot apps
 - Use GitHub actions to deploy docker images and run them into a vps
-- Use the CI/CD pipeline to run the tests before building the docker images
+- Use the CI/CD pipeline to run the unit & integration tests before building the docker images
+- Add workflow to use testcontainers to run the integration tests
 - Do MySQL database replication
 - Do Postgres database replication